Introduction:

 Description: Formulators create organic fertilizer blends by combining organic materials such as compost, manure, bone meal, and other natural ingredients.

-Organic fertilizer blends provide a balanced source of nutrients, including nitrogen, phosphorus, and potassium.
+Benefits: Organic fertilizer blends provide a balanced source of nutrients, including nitrogen, phosphorus, and potassium.
 As well as micronutrients and organic matter.
-They improve soil fertility, support beneficial soil microorganisms, and promote sustainable agriculture practices.
+They improve soil fertility, support beneficial soil microorganisms, and promote sustainable agriculture practices. - Worm Castings:

 Description: Earthworms produce nutrient-rich waste, known as worm castings or vermicompost, as they digest organic matter.